-C.T.W.: Although not specified in CTW, strong data systems are essential to an effective highway safety program associated with three OTS research analysts who perform problem identification and program evaluation as well as handling requests for data from stakeholders, media, the legislature and public.
-This project also covers the costs of computer run time, software and computer equipment and training, upgrades to existing software packages, and acquisition of products to enhance the Office of Traffic Safety's traffic research capabilities.
+C.T.W.: Although not specified in CTW, strong data systems are essential to an associated with three OTS research analysts who perform problem identification and program evaluation as well as handling requests for data from stakeholders, media, the legislature and public.
+This project also covers the costs of computer run time, software and computer equipment and training, upgrades to existing software packages, and acquisition of products to enhance the Office of Traffic Safety's research capabilities.